To submit an article online, and to check the status of your submission, you need to have an account with Psychologica Belgica

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-BAPS members publish for FREE.
-Where the submitting author is first or last author on the paper, is a current member of the Belgian Association for Psychological Sciences (BAPS), and has been so for at least one year, then the publisher will invoice BAPS for payment of the agreed APC.
-Authors who are not a member of BAPS, or have been so for under one year, will be be asked to arrange payment of the APC upon publication of the article.
+BAPS members may pay a discounted APC of £335.
+This discount applies where the submitting author is first or last author on the paper, is a current member of the Belgian Association for Psychological Sciences (BAPS), and has been so for at least one year.

-£250 of the APC for Psychologica Belgica covers all publisher processing costs (editorial processes; platform development and maintenance; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
+£515 of the APC for Psychologica Belgica covers all publisher processing costs (editorial processes; platform development and maintenance; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.
-See the publisher's website for a breakdown of processing costs. £50 of the APC for Psychologica Belgica goes to BAPS to help maintain the society's costs of publication.
+See the publisher's website for a breakdown of processing costs. £200 of the APC for Psychologica Belgica goes to BAPS to help maintain the society's costs of publication, and a final £20 goes to Ubiquity Press for administrative costs relating to the handling of the APC.

 Many institutions have funds available to support open access publications by their staff, therefore we ask that you contact the relevant body to cover the APC.